 Chef Driven Hot Dog (France)

 Most people choose to eat dishes like steak tartare, onion soup and blanquette de veau at restaurants in Paris.
-However, savvy diners can broaden their Paris dining horizons to include hot dogs designed by a Michelin-starred chef.
-Not your average hot dogs, these freshly made wieners are placed in brioche buns with a presentation that’s pure soignée.
+However, we broadened our Paris dining horizons to include hot dogs designed by a Michelin-starred chef.
+Not your average hot dog, this freshly made wiener was placed in a brioche bun with a presentation that was pure soignée.

 Chopped Hot Dog (Portugal)

-Don’t be confused when you see Cachorrinhos on a Porto menu.
+Hot dog lover rejoice when they see Cachorrinhos on a Porto menu.
 Although the Portuguese word cachorrinhos literally translates to puppies, this snack served at casual Porto restaurants is actually a hot dog spin-off with staying power.

 Hot Dog with Mashed Potatoes (Sweden)